-If you are a user of SOFiSTiK, you are aware of the full range of features the software offers.
-However, it’s up to you which input method you chose for your project and task – the graphical input or the text input.
+If you are a user of SOFiSTiK, you are well aware of the endless features of the software.
+And, it’s up to you which input method to choose for your project and task – the graphical input or the text input.

 In this post, I’d like to introduce you to the text input of SOFiSTiK.
 Don’t expect a too detailed explanation.
 It is more of an overview in which I will touch on the text input syntax, the text editor Teddy and its application window.
 And last but not least, how all this is integrated into SOFiSTiK Structural Desktop.